nklb/CentralNetworkScheme/README.md

 # Implementation of central schemes for networks of scalar conservation laws
-Code that implements the schemes of the paper
+Code that implements the schemes of the two papers
 > Central schemes for networked scalar conservation laws

+and

+> A Central Scheme for Two Coupled Hyperbolic Systems

 by M. Herty, N. Kolbe, S. Müller

-The [paper](https://doi.org/10.3934/nhm.2023012) is published open access in Networks and Heterogeneous Media.
+The [first paper](https://doi.org/10.3934/nhm.2023012) is published open access in Networks and Heterogeneous Media.
+The second paper is accepted in Communications on Applied Mathematics and Computation.

 Julia codes were written by N. Kolbe